andrewgull/MGERT/README.md

 Now you can run the pipeline.

-Below you can see an example of file-domain correspondence table
+Below you can see an example of file-domain correspondence table (no header)

 |               |    |
 |---------------|----|